Burnings

 by Ocean Vuong

-Here’s what it’s about, why it hit me so hard, and how Vuong’s poetry cut through everything I thought I’d already dealt with.
+Why it hit me so hard, and how Vuong’s poetry cut through everything I thought I’d already dealt with.

 Raw and unfiltered.

 Burnings left me wide open.
-Vuong’s poems blur history, family, and the body—brutal and tender at the same time.
+Vuong’s poems blur history, family, and the body, brutal and tender at the same time.
 There’s grief in every line, but also survival.
 There’s blood, but also grace.

 These aren’t poems you just read.
 You absorb them.
 You bruise a little.